psychemedia/island-storynotes/bids/past_futures_th_wondering.md

 __Contribution__: make an index available of historical books about the Island, ideally with brief summaries.
 For example, using OpenLIbriary lists [e.g. https://openlibrary.org/people/psychemedia/lists/OL294450L/Isle_of_Wight_Travel_Guides ]

-__Contribution__: links to / transcripts of interesting historical newspaper articles (BNA is searchable but the text transripts are often corrupted, which also hinders searsearch indexingach)
+__Contribution__: links to / transcripts of interesting historical newspaper articles (BNA is searchable but the text transripts are often corrupted, which also hinders search indexing, etc.)

 The above contributions can provide a starting point for story discovery / research, as well as identifying stories than can act as triggers for learning more about those stories.
 They surface resources that already exist and make them more visible, more accessible, more usable.